TheBIPM/SI-Reference-Point-generation-scripts/docs/GuideForDevelopers.md

 ### API calls

-The API queries can be triggered through its [Swagger interface](https://si-digital-framework.org/api-docs/swagger-ui/?urls.primaryName=SI%20REFERENCE%20POINT) or by a Command Line Interface (CLI).
+The API queries can be triggered through the [Swagger interface](https://si-digital-framework.org/api-docs/swagger-ui/?urls.primaryName=SI%20REFERENCE%20POINT) or by a Command Line Interface (CLI).
 The same API calls underpin the web interface.

 The header information can be adjusted as follows to return data in JSON, JSON-LD, XML, HTML or TTL formats, respectively: